Care Guide

 Hand wash and confirm no color runs.

 After that, regular washing is fine.
-Neutral detergent is best — for the environment, too.
+Neutral detergent is best — gentle on the environment, too.

 About Color Changes